 Dear parents of autistic children, we need to have a talk about why it can be so hard to be a parent of an autistic kid.

 A couple of days ago I tweeted saying that parents should stop blaming their autistic kids for everything that’s hard in their lives, and somebody responded saying that navigating services for disabled children is a nightmare.
-Since I’m not only disabled myself, but also have an autistic kid, I know this very well.
+Since I’m not only autistic and disabled by a neurological disease myself, but also have an autistic kid, I know this very well.
 Because no, it’s not enough that most services offered are useless, me and my partner are expected to run to a hell of o lot of meetings to get information about certain services.
 It’s the same information over and over, about services that are of no use to us, but they work as gatekeeping to other kinds of services (the latest is that we’re applying for services for me, because of worsening of my ME and that means that my partner has to go to one more meeting about services for my kid).
 As if it wasn’t enough that we have to spend so much time and energy on useless and inaccessible meetings, getting what we actually need seems almost impossible.
 My kid needs an accessible school, but that’s nobody’s responsibility.
 My kid needs accessible healthcare for his astma and hypermobile joints, but that’s really not a service that exists.
 I know very well that navigating services can be very demanding and frustraing.

 But.
 That’s not because our child is autistic.